 Section 162(m) of the Code generally does not allow a deduction for annual compensation in excess of \$1,000,000 paid to our executive officers.
 Prior to January 1, 2018, this limitation on deductibility did not apply to certain compensation, including "performance based" compensation under a plan approved by our stockholders, paid to our Named Executive Officers.
 Historically, we intended for equity grants under our 2007 Equity Incentive Plan and the 2016 Equity Incentive Plan to qualify for the "performance-based" exceptions from the Section 162(m) limitations.
-Our policy during 2017 was generally to preserve the federal income tax deductibility of compensation and to qualify eligible compensation for the performance-based exception for compensation not to be subject to the limitation on deductibility imposed by Section 162(m) of the Code whenever practical to do so, while reserving the ability to approve compensation that may not be deductible, including if we determine that the compensation is in our best interests as well as the best interests of our stockholders.

-Following the enactment of the Tax Cuts and Jobs Act of 2017 on December 22, 2017, the "qualifying performance-based" compensation exception described in this paragraph was repealed with respect to performance-based compensation payable following November 2, 2017 unless it is payable pursuant to an award outstanding on that date (and generally unmodified) or a binding written agreement in effect on that date, which is referred to as the grandfathering exception.
-For 2018 and beyond, we generally expect that compensation paid to our named executive officers in excess of \$1 million will not be deductible, subject to the grandfathering exception for performance-based awards described in the preceding sentence.
-Because of ambiguities and uncertainties as to the application and interpretation of Section 162(m) of the Code and the regulations issued thereunder, including the uncertain scope of the transition relief under the legislation repealing Section 162(m)'s exemption from the deduction limit, no assurance can be given that compensation Committee reserves the right to modify compensation that was initially intended to be exempt from Section 162(m) of the Code if it determines that such modifications are consistent with our business needs.
+Following the enactment of the Tax Cuts and Jobs Act of 2017 on December 22, 2017, the performance-based compensation exception described above was repealed with respect to performance-based compensation payable following November 2, 2017 unless it is payable pursuant to an award that was outstanding on that date (and generally unmodified) or a binding written agreement in effect on that date, which is referred to as the grandfathering exception.
+Following the repeal of the performance-based exception to deductibility, we have generally expected that compensation paid to our named executive officers in excess of \$1 million will not be deductible, subject to the grandfathering exception.
+The Compensation Committee reserves the right to modify compensation that was initially intended to be exempt from Section 162(m) of the Code if it determines that such modifications are consistent with our business needs.